Baloch–Kurdish relations: History

 The Kuch and Baluch were two closely related nations often mentioned together.
 The Shahnameh claimed that the Kuch and Baluch formed a part of the armies of Keykavus and Keykhosrow.
 The Kuch and Baluch were known for their cockscomb crests and not fearing anyone.
 The Shahnameh later talked about how the Baloch laid waste to the Persian Empire, causing Nushirwan Khosrow to surround their mountains with his troops, and ordered every Baloch to be killed.
 However, they were not fully exterminated as there was some Baloch in his army.
 Al-Bilizuri, Al-Tabari, Masudi, and Istakhri, mentioned the Kuch and Baluch, with the first two only mentioning the Kuch.
 The Persian narrative claimed that the Qufs were the Kuch but their name was Arabized after the Islamic conquest, and that the Kuch of the mountains and the Baluch of the desert were commonly mentioned jointly as Kuch and Baluch.
 Both the Arab and Persian narratives described the Baloch as better behaved than the Kuch, and that there was not a single Kuch who did not engage in raiding and pillaging their neighbors.
 Idrisi claimed that the Kuch Mountains were inhabited by a savage race known as the Kuch, who were Kurds, while the Baluch lived to the north, and some to the west of the Kuch.
-The Baluch were more prosperous, owned more cattle, and were feared by the Kuch, who neither feared nor respected anyone else.
 Yakut al Hamawi also linked the Kuch to the Kurds, and quoted an Arabic poem: "What wild regions have we traversed, inhabited by Jatts (Zuts), Kurds, and savage Qufs!"
 He then claimed that the Kuch never had a religion, whether pagan or Islam, but that they slightly respected Ali only because their neighbors did so.
 He then claimed that the Kuch would never change and that it was better to exterminate them.
 Out of the Kuch and Baluch, the Baluch were initially the most terrible of the two tribes, but were destroyed by Adad ud-Dawla, who also killed many Kuch.
 The Baluch closely resembled the Kurds and lived between Fars and Kirman.
-Mu'izz ud-Dawla Dailami, who died in 856, was the uncle of Adad ud-dawla and had came into collision with the wild tribes of Kirman, called by some Kurds and by others Koch and Baloch.
+Mu'izz ud-Dawla Dailami, who died in 856, was the uncle of Adad ud-dawla and had come into collision with the wild tribes of Kirman, called by some Kurds and by others Koch and Baloch.
 He lost his left hand and several fingers of the right in conflict with them.
 The full relationship of the Kuch and Baluch was unknown, with the groups sometimes being considered one people and sometimes separate.